Hello friends, in this tutorial, we are going to study a very important type of testing – Retesting. So, let’s begin.

-In the above-mentioned example of the e-commerce website, the first scenario has another possibility – while solving this bug, a developer has made a mistake and due to which ‘Delivery Charges’ are not added in the total and wrong ‘Total’ is calculated.
-So, after resolving an existing bug, due to the developer’s mistake, another bug has appeared.
+In the above-mentioned example of the e-commerce website, the first scenario has another possibility – While solving this bug, a developer has made a mistake and due to which ‘Delivery Charges’ are not added in the total and wrong ‘Total’ is calculated.
+So, after solving an existing bug, due to the developer’s mistake, another bug has been produced.
 The original bug has been fixed, but it has affected other functionality of the same page.

 Because of such cases, a tester is responsible not only to test the ‘Discount Code Applied’ but also the other amounts added or subtracted in the order total.
 This is regression testing.

-Regression testing is testing the software when a new code has been deployed.
+Regression testing is a testing of the software when a new code has been deployed.
 It is conducted to check whether new code changes have affected other untouched modules of the system.

 Important points of difference between retesting and regression testing-